 Also, if you need a peanut-free version, you can use any mini round cookie that has the suitable ingredients like Mini Vanilla wafers or even crackers if you like a sweet & salty combo!

-Gnomes appear in the Scaredy Squirrel Goes to the Beach book.
-A super funny book that began my appreciation and interest in gnomes.
+Gnomes appear in Scaredy Squirrel Goes to the Beach.
+A super funny story that began my appreciation and interest in gnomes!

 I love gnomes!!
 We had to make these!
 Here are a couple of pics of our creations!